pappersverk/rpi_fb_capture/README.md

   writing to a file and viewing
 * Raw 24-bit RGB
 * Raw 1-bpp
-* Raw 1-bbp scanned vertically - useful for some LCDs
+* Raw 1-bbp scanned vertically - useful for some LCD displays

 ## Installation